ParkerRobb/Zettelkasten-export-resources/Pandoc PDF commands.md

 Obsidian Flavored Markdown mostly consists of GitHub Flavored Markdown (GFM), which itself is an extension of CommonMark.
 `markdown` refers to Pandoc’s implementation of Markdown.
-See [[20230918164026 Markdown extension comparison]] for a full analysis of where Obsidian Flavored Markdown and Pandoc Markdown overlap and diverge.
+See [[Markdown extension comparison]] for a full analysis of where Obsidian Flavored Markdown and Pandoc Markdown overlap and diverge.

 Generic option:
 ```sh